avrae/avrae/docs/aliasing/api.rst

 wisdomSave       Wisdom saving throw modifier.               int
 ================ =========================================== ====

-.. _other-cvar-tables:
+.. _other-cvar-table:

-Other Cvars Tables
+Other Cvars Table
 ------------------
 This table lists the other available cvars when a character is active.